rakshithhegde98/lims-workflow-automation/README.md

 ---

-## License
+## Note

-Portfolio project — built for learning and demonstration.
+This is a portfolio project built to simulate real LIMS workflows and automation use cases.